-Emotions were not considered important by the scientific community for hundreds of years, as they considered that humans were superior to ‘feeling’ animals because of our ability to think and reason.
+Emotions were not considered important by the scientific community for hundreds of years as they considered humans were superior to ‘feeling’ animals, because of our ability to think and reason.
 Any person who expresses emotional intelligence can understand that it is this ‘thinking’ and ‘not feeling’ that is the cause of many of the world’s problems today.
 So, Why is emotional intelligence important for me?

-It is feelings, especially empathy with others, that can guide us towards being the best and doing the best we can and are the driving force behind most actions.
-When positively connected with emotional intelligence, people as individuals and groups are better able to work towards co-existing in harmony with each other, with nature and the whole environment.
+It is feelings, especially empathy with others, that can guide us towards being the best, doing the best we can, and are the driving force behind most of our actions.
+When positively connected with emotional intelligence, people are better able to work at co-existing in harmony with each other, with nature, and the whole environment.

 There is no downside to learning how to be emotionally intelligent and the rewards to everyone are immense.
 The necessary skills to develop self-awareness, leading to emotional intelligence, can be learned by all of us and positive results can be achieved as quickly as we allow ourselves to incorporate the practices into our daily lives.

-Feelings originate from our heart and have much greater power than our thoughts so are therefore the best way to manifest our desires.
+Feelings originate from our hearts and have much greater power than our thoughts so are therefore the best way to manifest our desires.
 The stronger our connection to our heart, the more connected we become to the reality of life that is unfolding before us.
-Whereas a disconnected, unappreciated, heart will not sustain us with a long, happy or healthy life.
+Whereas a disconnected, unappreciated, heart will not sustain us with a long, happy, or healthy life.

-If we neglect our emotions, our physical, mental, and souls aspects will also suffer, as ALL are intimately connected.
+If we neglect our emotions, our physical, mental, and spiritual aspects will also suffer, as ALL are intimately connected.
 Also, if we allow our emotions to control us, we are just reacting to events instead of acting in an intelligent way.
-The main benefit of developing emotional intelligence allows us to live a life based on consideration of a variety of factors, instead of mindlessly reacting based on a single outdated unconscious program that we inherited when we were younger.
+The main benefit of developing emotional intelligence is that it allows us to live a life based on consideration of a variety of factors, instead of mindlessly reacting based on a single outdated unconscious program that we inherited when we were younger.

-How do I develop my emotional intelligence?
+How do I develop emotional intelligence?
 What’s in it for me?

 Developing emotional intelligence allows us to be at peace with ourselves and our environment.
 People who are not controlled by their emotions are more fulfilled and satisfied with their lives.
-Self love and appreciation for life is the key to feeling fulfilled and luckily for us, love is constantly flowing towards us from the Creator.
+Self-love and appreciation for life is the key to feeling fulfilled and luckily for us, love is constantly flowing towards us from the Creator.
 However, due to free-will and ignorance, most people do not understand how to receive this love.
-Their hearts have hardened over time due to fear which restricts the amount of love they are able to receive.
-The way we free our heart is to allow it to be submerged in the constant love that is always abundantly available for all of us.
+Their hearts have hardened over time due to fear which restricts the amount of love they can receive.
+The way we free our hearts is to allow it to be submerged in the constant love that is always abundantly available for all of us.
 We do this by living in the moment, with joy, and by loving and accepting ourselves unconditionally, here and now.

 Thinking positively and lovingly, all the time is a great idea, but by itself will not heal the damage that we are harboring deep within.
 We each need to be brave enough to go within and explore the aspects of our nature that we would prefer to remain hidden in the deep dark recesses of our being.